University of Groningen: Student housing

 The University of Groningen does not have student accommodation.
 It does, however, offer students with accommodation via SSH Student Housing, which operates student houses in various locations in Groningen, and various other cities within the Netherlands.
 A significant number of students live in private accommodations within the city, however, a recent addition to the housing options for students is The Student Hotel as well.
 In an effort to combat the annual housing shortage, the city of Groningen has incentivized the construction of short-term accommodation such as The Village which is made of shipping containers for international students.
 The Dutch government has strict laws for private accommodations for both tenants (students) and the landlords, so that fair rent prices, and renting conditions can be maintained.

 In 2018, the university received national attention due to the housing crisis in the city of Groningen.
 Due to the fact that most incoming students at the university are primarily from other parts of the country, or the world, there has been a lack of housing options for students.
 Especially in the fall semester of 2021 the housing crisis hit its peak with hundreds of students reportedly not having any accommodation and resorting to emergency shelters.
 The housing shorting evoked a protest in the city centre which culminated in the Academy building being temporarily occupied by students to put pressure on the city to extend emergency housing.

 Research

-In 2019, 708 PhD students were admitted to a PhD programme (compared to 816 in 2018).
-Around 50% of the admitted PhD students came from abroad.
-In 2019, a total of 546 PhDs took place, 22 of them cum laude.
-The national share was thus around 11%.
+In 2023, 635 PhDs were awarded (12% of the total for the Netherlands).
+Around 60% of newly-admitted PhD students came from abroad.